-We sometimes use third party services to process your data (e.g. Google Drive, Mailchimp).
+We sometimes use third party services to process your data (e.g. Google Drive; Mailchimp – for newsletters; Reach Interactive – for SMS messaging).
 We will always make sure any third parties we use are reputable, secure, and process your data in accordance with your rights under GDPR.

 Are there special measures for children’s data?